Truinto/DarkCodex/CodexShared/README.md

 ﻿# CodexShared
-A shared code project with basic implementation for
+A shared code project for basic implementation.

 How to add to your project
 -----------